JadeGreened/AI-Semantic-Alignment/readme.md

 The implementation is a Java project using Maven and [MELT](https://dwslab.github.io/melt/).

+This project uses GPT through [Azure OpenAI](https://azure.microsoft.com/en-gb/products/ai-services/openai-service/).
+You will need to update model information in OpenAI.java file.
+The recommended model is gpt-4-32k.

 ## Structure
 Implementation is stored in simpleSealsMatcher folder.
 A copy of the used OAEI dataset [Anatomy](http://oaei.ontologymatching.org/2023/anatomy/index.html) is stored in the .*/java/DataSet/ folder.